Japan tells arms supplier to probe cyber attack

 "China is one of the main victims of hacking ...
 Criticizing China as being the source of hacking attacks not only is baseless, it is also not beneficial for promoting international cooperation for internet security."

-The hacking furore may widen after a second military contractor, IHI Corp, which supplies engine parts for fighter planes, said its employees had been subject to a growing number of suspicious e-mails.
+The hacking furor may widen after a second military contractor, IHI Corp, which supplies engine parts for fighter planes, said its employees had been subject to a growing number of suspicious e-mails.

-Kawasaki Heavy Industries, a maker of airplanes, helicopters and rocket systems, has also been receiving virus-tainted e-mails, according to a company spokesman.

-The spokesman had no further details on the contents of the messages but said no data had been leaked as a result.

 PUNITIVE ACTION

-A spokesman from Mistubishi Heavy didn't elaborate on the nature of the e-mails.
+A spokesman didn't elaborate on the nature of the e-mails.
 The Nikkei business daily had said earlier the company had also been the victim of a cyber attack.

-Should Mitsubishi's probe reveal the loss of sensitive data, the defence ministry could impose penalties on its main domestic arms supplier, a business that accounts for a tenth of Mitsubishi Heavy's revenue.
+Should Mitsubishi's probe reveal the loss of sensitive data, the defense ministry could impose penalties on its main domestic arms supplier, a business that accounts for a tenth of Mitsubishi Heavy's revenue.

 As much of that equipment is built in partnership with U.S. companies including Raytheon Co. and Lockheed Martin Corp., the impact of any punitive action could spread.

-Mitsubishi Heavy won 215 deals worth 260 billion yen (2.2 billion pounds) from the Defence Ministry in the year to last March, or nearly a quarter of the ministry's spending that year.
+Mitsubishi Heavy won 215 deals worth 260 billion yen ($3.4 billion) from the Defense Ministry in the year to last March, or nearly a quarter of the ministry's spending that year.

 Besides surface-to-air Patriot missiles the weapons included and AIM-7 Sparrow air-to-air missiles.